-UNREALIZED GAIN ON CHANGE IN FAIR VALUE OF DERIVATIVE INSTRUMENTS
+UNREALIZED LOSS (GAIN) ON CHANGE IN FAIR VALUE OF DERIVATIVE INSTRUMENTS

 The REIT enters interest rate swap agreements to effectively fix the interest rate on certain mortgages.
 These derivative instruments are measured at fair value on each reporting date and changes in the fair value are recognized as an unrealized gain or loss in the statements of income and comprehensive income.

-The notional principal amounts of the outstanding interest rate swap contracts at December 31, 2022 were \$74,383 (December 31, 2021 - \$76,540).
-Unrealized gain on change in the fair value of the derivative instruments totaled \$82 in Q4-2022 (\$969 in Q4-2021) and \$5,444 YTD-2022 (\$3,837 YTD-2021).
-There has been a sharp increase in interest rates in 2022 which continued in early 2023 as the Bank of Canada attempts to curb inflation.
-Given the interest rate swap removes the floating rate exposure on the REIT's debt and replaces it with a fixed rate, the unrealized gain (loss) represents the opportunity benefit (cost) of not maintaining floating rate debt and would only be realized in the event the swap were to be terminated.
+The notional principal amount of the outstanding interest rate swap contracts at December 31, 2023 was \$72,145 (December 31, 2022 - \$74,383).
+As at December 31, 2023, interest rates were projected to slowly start to decline in 2024, resulting in an unrealized loss on the change in fair value of the derivative instruments totaling \$2,219 in Q4-2023 (unrealized gain of \$82 - Q4-2022) and \$1,158 YTD-2023 (unrealized gain of \$5,444 - YTD-2022).

+Given the interest rate swap removes the floating rate exposure on the REIT's debt and replaces it with a fixed rate, the unrealized gain (loss) represents the opportunity (cost) benefit of not maintaining floating rate debt that would be realized in the event the swap was to be terminated.